Tuesday, May 26, 2015

 I disassembled the clock.
 I found the washer makes a pretty good workbench.

 Turns out the clock face is glued to the plastic housing.
-Not want to tear it up, I went with Plan B (Plan A being tear it up): I had to mask it.
+Not wanting to tear it up, I went with Plan B (Plan A, obviously, being tear it up): I had to mask it.
 Since I felt it was very important to not get paint on the clock face, I did two layers.

 I may not be summa cum laude in the handyman department, but even I know enough to not try using spray paint indoors.
 To the backyard it went.
 Here it is after the first coat.
 The problem with spray painting in the backyard is the little bug things that think it's appropriate to land on wet paint.
 So there are a few blemishes where I had to scrape them off, but fortunately you can't really see them unless you know where to look thanks to subsequent applications.